 Don’t be ashamed if you didn’t know to sip it before your first foray into rakija drinking, however.
 Many people before you have made this mistake as well and it’s not until later that they learn that rakija is meant to be sipped and savoured, not downed like a shot.

 The first sip is meant to be taken slowly and as it generally has quite a high alcohol content — it is altogether wiser to pace yourself while drinking, anyhow.
 A glass of rakija should be enjoyed in a number of sips.

 Step Three: Repeat!

 Because let’s face it: you’re in the Balkans and you can’t find rakija anywhere else!
 You’ve gotta savour what you have while you have it! Živeli!

-Have any of you tried rakija?
+Have you tried rakija?
 What did you think?
-Let us know in comments!
+Let us know in the comments!